Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Weddle surfaces and the blow-ups of the exceptional lines

+We will now see what happens when the field of definition has characteristic two, and describe the resulting singularities of the Weddle surface and what we obtain when we blow up the exceptional lines.
 It is worth mentioning that, in a recent article, Dolgachev \cite{Dolgachev2023K3Two} generalised the notion of Weddle surface for fields of characteristic two by defining them as the locus of singular points in the web of quadrics going through a set of six points of the form $Q_i$.
-The notion of Weddle surface we will refer to in the next subsections is different and corresponds to the specialisation of a Weddle surface in characteristic zero to characteristic two, that is, the surface obtained when we project away from the exceptional line $E_O$ in $Y$.\\
+The notion of Weddle surface we will refer to in the next subsections is different and corresponds to the surface obtained when we project away from the exceptional line $E_O$ in $Y$.\\